 Deploying any solution through RDS is an answer which is both standardized and simplified.
 Administrators can deploy complex solutions in a single instance without the need to manage multiple operating environments.
 Also, any maintenance needs only to be performed once which dramatically reduces the time and increases security associated with system updates, backups and similar operational tasks.

 RDS reduces the overall cost of IT infrastructure.
-As discussed, it does this directly by minimizing the investment needed in hardware and software and indirectly by reducing overhead costs associated with IT operations.
+It does this directly by minimizing the investment needed in hardware and software and indirectly by reducing overhead costs associated with IT operations.

 Today’s world is dependent on online services, and any downtime has a monumental impact on both the organization and its users.
 Loss of revenue, loss of productivity and a negative impact on reputation are all real consequences when systems and services go down unexpectedly.
 To ensure optimal uptime, businesses need to invest in solutions with built-in redundancy to ensure resiliency in mitigating risks which threaten system availability.

 As RDS is a server-based solution, organizations can easily configure the platform for maximum uptime by deploying multiple instances of the same RDS solution across several servers.
-In addition, RDS solutions are implemented in data centers which have the necessary infrastructure redundancy built-in.
-If a single node or service should fail, the impact will be negligible as the solution remains online and users are still able to work.
-Although building a redundant RDS solution does increase the overall cost, the additional expenditure is negligible when compared to the investment needed in creating redundancy for an end-user computing environment.
+In addition, RDS solutions are implemented in data centers which have the necessary infrastructure redundancy built in.
+The additional expenditure is negligible when compared to the investment needed in creating redundancy for an end-user computing environment.

-As Microsoft manages the underlying infrastructure, choosing to deploy RDS on Azure gives organizations the flexibility and benefits that come with a world-class Infrastructure as a Service offering.
-The advanced hardware, software, and networking requirements are taken care of, giving organizations the freedom to concentrate on building solutions which are relevant and add value to their business.
+As Microsoft manages the underlying infrastructure, choosing to deploy RDS on Azure gives MSPs the flexibility and benefits that come with a world-class infrastructure as a service offering.
+The advanced hardware, software and networking requirements are taken care of, giving you the freedom to concentrate on building solutions which are relevant and add value to your business.
 Also, the pay-per-use model and no upfront capital expenditure makes Azure RDS an affordable option for businesses of any size looking to deploy and manage remote operating environments.